 Can You Tell A Lot About A Person From Their Eyes?

-Whenever someone looks into your eyes, they see how you feel in a given moment.
+Whenever someone looks into your eyes and makes eye contact, they see how you feel in a given moment.
 And likewise, you are seeing what other people feel as you look into theirs.
 If you're willing to pay attention, yes, you really can tell a lot from a person's eye contact.

 Building Your Relationship With Eye Contact